 The deputy is trained to the same level as the DSL and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protections of pupils.
-In the event of long-term absence of the DSL, the deputy will assume all of the functions above.
+In the event of long-term absence of the DSL, the deputy(s) will assume all of the functions above.

-Nominated child protection Local Governor
+Nominated child protection Governor

-Name: Frieda Court and Anna Clooke
+Name: Frieda Court Anna Clooke

-Email: fcourt@ aclooke@elburton.plymouth.sch.uk
+Email: fcourt@elburton.plymouth.sch.uk aclooke@elburton.plymouth.sch.uk